 How to read and use the average directional index indicator

-The ADX indicator is a non-directional indicator used by traders to determine whether a trend is strong or weak.
+The ADX indicator is used by traders to determine whether a trend is strong or weak

 The average directional index (ADX) is part of the Directional Movement System established by American technical analyst Welles Wilder.
-Originally, it was intended for use primarily for commodities, but it can also be applied to other trading instruments.
+Originally, it was intended primarily for use with commodities, but it can also be applied to other trading instruments.